ManiaExchange/GeryKnockout/docs/user-guide.md

 Then, the goal is to find a discretized, scaled curve `c(r) = a * base_curve(r) + 1` such that the sum over `c(r)` for all rounds equals the total number of KOs to be performed.
 This is done by approximation; we start off with an initial value of `a` and calculate the sum of `c(r)` until we find a value for `a` of which the sum of `c(r)` equals the total number of KOs.

-With a player count of 40, number of rounds set to 20 and no unexpected KOs, the number of KOs/round and player count will look like the following:
+With a player count of 40, number of rounds set to 20 and no unexpected KOs, the number of KOs/round and overall player count will look like the following:

 ![KOs per round](img/example1-kos.png) ![Player count](img/example1-players.png)

 Each round, the curve is recalculated to adjust for any inaccuracies.
-In the case of a mass KO, the curve is readjusted because the remaining number of KOs becomes reduced, thus leading to a more straightened curve.
-The graphs below show where, in a 100 player knockout, how the curve is adjusted after a round with 10 DNFs:
+In the case of a mass KO, the curve adjusts itself because the remaining number of KOs becomes reduced, thus leading to a more straightened curve.
+The graphs below show where, in a 100 player knockout, how the curve is adjusted after a round with 10 additional DNFs:

 ![KOs per round](img/example2-kos.png) ![Player count](img/example2-players.png)

 The algorithm is also defined in a way that there will always be 1 KO for the last 4-5 rounds, regardless of the player and KO count.
 Whether it will be 4 or 5 rounds depends on the possible solutions for the scaled curve.
 Because of the fact that we deal with discrete space, there is a small chance that the curve may not be solvable.
 In this case, the curve is readjusted ("smoothed") by 1 KO for that round only.

-Using this approach, we can observe that the number of KOs/round will not increase and decrease steadily; the number of KOs/round will not increase, then decrease, then increase again (and vice versa), unless there are unexpected KOs.
+Using this approach, we can observe that the number of KOs/round will increase and decrease steadily; the number of KOs/round will not increase, then decrease, then increase again (and vice versa), unless there are unexpected KOs.

 ### Lives
 Players may be configured to have multiple lives.
 This can be configured before the start of the knockout, or while a knockout is in progress.
 By default, each player has 1 life.